wevbarker/xPlain/README.md

 ## About

 xPlain is an (unofficial) part of the [xAct bundle](http://www.xact.es/).
 It is designed for the formatting of unambiguous, lasting derivations in the Wolfram language.
-It is suitable only for those who use the Wolfram language programatically (i.e. running notebooks how they should be run, purely via plaintext input).
+It is suitable only for those who use the Wolfram language programatically (i.e. running notebooks how they should be run, purely via plaintext input).fasd

 ```
 <<xAct`xPlain`;